-PCOS is a hormonal condition affecting women in reproductive age affecting 1 in 10 women.
-The exact cause of this condition is unknown but for sure it’s a combination of genetic and environmental factors.
-Unbalanced hormones levels are also key factors why PCOS leads to fertility issues.
-In this webinar, dr Marina Soto Sogorb, gynaecologist and obstetrician at Phi Fertility, talks about polycystic ovary syndrome and answers the important question: Can IVF help to overcome infertility caused by PCOS?
+PCOS is a hormonal condition affecting 1 in 10 women of reproductive age.
+The exact cause of this condition is unknown but its accepted that it is a combination of genetic and environmental factors.
+Unbalanced hormone levels are also key factors why PCOS leads to fertility issues.
+In this webinar, Dr Marina Soto Sogorb, Gynaecologist and Obstetrician at Phi Fertility, talks about polycystic ovary syndrome and answers the important question: Can IVF help to overcome infertility caused by PCOS?

-According to dr Marina Soto Sogorb, in order to understand polycystic ovary syndrome (PCOS) one has to understand what’s going on in a normal menstrual cycle.
+According to Dr Marina Soto Sogorb, in order to understand polycystic ovary syndrome (PCOS) one has to understand what’s going on in a normal menstrual cycle.
 Brain structures called the hypothalamus and pituitary gland control the menstrual cycle.
 Together with the ovaries and the uterus, they follow a sequence every month.
 The objective of this sequence is to prepare the body for pregnancy.
-Hypothalamus produces FSH (follicle-stimulating hormone) and LH (luteinizing hormone) while the ovaries produce estrogen and progesterone.
+Hypothalamus produces FSH (follicle-stimulating hormone) and LH (luteinizing hormone) while the ovaries produce oestrogen and progesterone.
 These hormones make the lining of the uterus thicker to prepare the body for pregnancy.
 During the first half of the menstrual cycle, FSH increases.
 This increase stimulates the ovaries to produce the cord of follicles, among which one stands out of the rest.
 This is the so-called ‘dominant follicle’.
-It produces the rising level of estrogen and this, in turn, causes the thickening of the endometrium (the lining of the uterus).
-The increase of estrogen also causes the release of LH in the pituitary gland.
+It produces A rising level of oestrogen and this, in turn, causes the thickening of the endometrium (the lining of the uterus).
+The increase of oestrogen also causes the release of LH in the pituitary gland.
 At the moment of LH peak, the ovulation occurs.

-After this detailed explanation of the menstrual cycle, dr Marina Soto Sogorb goes on to talk about PCOS ( polycystic ovary syndrome) itself.
+After this detailed explanation of the menstrual cycle, Dr Marina Soto Sogorb goes on to talk about PCOS ( polycystic ovary syndrome) itself.
 PCOS is the most common endocrinopathy in women of reproductive age.
 Its prevalence oscillates among 10%.
 The causes of PCOS are generally unknown – however, genetic and environmental factors are taken into account.

 PCOS is characterised by hormonal imbalance.
-What we understand by that is higher production of LH (in comparison with FSH) and an increase in androgens.
+What we understand by that is a higher production of LH (in comparison with FSH) and an increase in androgens.
 Hormonal imbalance causes ovulatory disfunction, resulting in excessive follicular recruitment: large cohorts of follicles and growth of follicles ceases.

 Dr Marina Soto Sogorb says that women often ask how they can know if they have PCOS.
 In order to diagnose PCOS, a gynaecologist should conduct an interview to determine a patient’s medical history.
-The ultrasound scan of ovaries is also needed.
-The ultrasound description of a polycystic ovary consists of more than 12 follicles with the diameter of 2-9 milimetres.
+An ultrasound scan of ovaries is also needed.
+The ultrasound description of a polycystic ovary consists of more than 12 follicles with the diameter of 2-9 millimetres.
 A gynaecologist may request a hormonal determination, too.
 When the latter shows an increase in LH levels and androgens, it is a sign of PCOS.

 The first step of the treatment is clomiphene citrate.
 It’s an ovulation inductor administered orally that stimulates the ovaries to realise follicles.
 It’s an easy and economic way of treatment.
 The results are quite impressive – the ovulation rate is 80% while cumulative gestation rate equals 40% (in 6 cycles).
 However, the main risk here is multifollicular development and, as a result, a multiple pregnancy.